 Formal and/or large group photography/videography guidelines

 The general photography/videography guidelines outlined here are intended for all guests, but in addition to observing the photo restrictions, photographers must obtain a permit in advance if they wish to use the Garden's setting as the background for formal, posed photography/videography.
 This category includes weddings, family portraits, engagements, celebrations, quinceañeras, or similar.
 Permit reservations are rain or shine, no refunds.
 There are no indoor building or greenhouse options for photography.
 Garden closures may occur for private events.
-Groups may not exceed 10 persons.
 No ceremonies are allowed at the Chicago Botanic Garden unless hosted in conjunction with a catered reception and arranged in advance with Private Events.

 To avoid congestion in the Visitor Center, please meet and collect your party outside in front of the Visitor Center.
 Please do not congregate in front of the Information or Membership Desks.